burhanmt/property/Readme.md

 **Example-2:**
 I preferred to use "Factory Design Pattern" to create external data source independently.
 A factory is an object that can creates object without use of the constructor.
-I can create external source factory with this beautiful technique in a convenient way.
-In the future we can have more external source, so this class is the one responsible to instantiate them without complexity.
+I can create external sources  with this beautiful technique in a convenient way.
+In the future we can have more external sources, so this class is the one responsible to instantiate them without using constructor.

 Look at the code below how to create a class with "FactoryData":
 ```